basliqlabs/qwest-docs/docs/main/03-research/01-vendors/04-trello/04-trello.md

 :- | :-
 Name | Double-click the board name to rename it.
 Star | Star your board to have it appear at the top of your boards list.
-Change visibility | Has already told.
+Change visibility | Has already been discussed.
 Customize views | The default view is the Kanban board, but Premium users can access additional views like Table, Calendar, Timeline, Dashboard, and Map.
 Only having the Kanban view can be a disadvantage if you’re looking for more layout options, which might make other tools appealing in comparison.
 Power-Ups | Add features and integrations like Google Drive or Slack to your board.
 Power-Ups work like extensions.
-E.g., using GitHub power-up, you can attach branches, commits, etc. directly to your cards.
+E.g., using GitHub power-up, you can attach branches, commits, and other GitHub features directly to your cards.
-Automation | Will be explained later
+Automation | Will be explained later.
 Filters | Filter cards using options like Members, Due date, Labels, Activity.
 Share | Share your board with others.
 Menu | A menu with options: Description for the board, See the Activity, Comments, Archived Items, Change Workspace, Set Permissions to the Members, Change Background, Automations, Power-Ups, Labels, Stickers, Watch, Email-to-board (add cards via email), Copy board, Print, export, share, Close the board.

-#### 3. View
+##### 3. View

-The default view here is a Kanban board, a visual tool for managing workflows and tracking tasks through stages like "To Do," "In Progress," and "Done."
+The default view here is a Kanban board, a visual tool for managing workflows and tracking tasks through stages like "To Do", "In Progress," and "Done."
 It helps teams quickly see the status of tasks and improve task flow.

 ![](photos/10-view.jpg)

+###### Lists

 The board consists of **Lists**.
 Each list represents a stage in the workflow.
 Typically, there are three lists: To Do, In Progress, and Done.
 However, you can rename, reorder, or add new lists by double-clicking on their names or dragging them.

+###### Cards

 Each list consists of  **Cards**.
 Each card represents a task within a project.
 Click **Add a card** to name and create a new card.
 We’ll explain more about card options in detail later.